nunchistudio/websites/README.md

 - **Better CI/CD.** All markdown files are copied/pasted using a local script from other repositories whereas this should be more automated (see `Makefile`).
-  For example, when a new version of a product is released, automaticall create a pull request including all markdown files and assets such as images.
+  For example, when a new version of a product is released, automatically create a pull request including all markdown files and assets such as images.
 - **Improve SEO.** Meta tags should be better across layouts and pages.
 - **One place for common images.** Currently, some images are copied/pasted